Using chemicals responsibly

 Keeping records of chemical use

-Who must keep records
+- keep detailed records

 You must keep records if you use a chemical product in any of the following ways: